Anthony Eden: Foreign Secretary and resignation, 1935–1938

-Eden became Foreign Secretary after Samuel Hoare had resigned (→ Hoare–Laval Pact).
-Britain had to adjust its foreign policy to face the rise of the fascist powers (Nazi Germany / Hitler and Italian fascism / Mussolini).
-He supported the policy of non-interference in the Spanish Civil War through conferences such as the Nyon Conference and supported Prime Minister Neville Chamberlain and his National Government in their efforts to preserve peace through reasonable concessions to Nazi Germany.
+Eden became Foreign Secretary after Samuel Hoare had resigned after the collapse of the Hoare–Laval Pact.
+Britain had to adjust its foreign policy to face the rise of the fascist powers of Nazi Germany and Hitler as well as Italian fascism and Mussolini.
+He supported the policy of non-interference in the Spanish Civil War through conferences such as the Nyon Conference and supported Prime Minister Neville Chamberlain and his National Government in their efforts to preserve peace through seemingly reasonable concessions to Nazi Germany.

 The Italian-Ethiopian War was brewing, and Eden tried in vain to persuade Mussolini to submit the dispute to the League of Nations.
 The Italian dictator scoffed at Eden publicly as "the best dressed fool in Europe".
 Eden did not protest when Britain and France failed to oppose Hitler's reoccupation of the Rhineland on 7 March 1936.
-When the French (Sarraut II government) requested a meeting with a view to some kind of military action in response to Hitler's occupation, Eden's statement firmly ruled out any military assistance to France.
+When the French government (Sarraut II government) requested a meeting with a view to some kind of military action in response to Hitler's occupation, Eden's statement firmly ruled out any military assistance to France.

 Eden resigned on 20 February 1938 as a public protest against Chamberlain's policy of coming to friendly terms with Fascist Italy.
-Eden used secret intelligence reports to conclude that the Mussolini regime in Italy posed a threat to Britain.

-Eden still had no complaints about the appeasement of Nazi Germany.
+Eden used secret intelligence reports to conclude that the Mussolini regime in Italy posed a threat to Britain.In a 1967 interview, Eden explained his decision to resign: "we had an agreement with Mussolini about the Mediterranean and Spain, which he was violating by sending troops to Spain, and Chamberlain wanted to have another agreement.
+I thought Mussolini should honour the first one before we negotiated for the second.
+I was trying to fight a delaying action for Britain, and I could not go along with Chamberlain's policy".

+In 1938, when Neville Chamberlain returned from Munich to Parliament with his and Hitler's signature on the Munich peace agreement, most of the MPs in the house rose in tumultuous acclamation.
+Eden walked out of the house pale with shame and anger.
+A few others remained seated: Churchill (who initially rose to catch the Speaker's eye to speak), Leo Amery, Vyvyan Adams, and Harold Nicolson.

 He became a Conservative dissenter, leading a group that Conservative whip David Margesson called the "Glamour Boys".
-Meanwhile, the leading anti-appeaser Winston Churchill led a similar group, "The Old Guard".
+Meanwhile, the leading anti-appeaser Churchill led a similar group, "The Old Guard".
 They were not yet allies and would not see eye-to-eye until Churchill became prime minister in 1940.
 There was much speculation that Eden would become a rallying point for all the disparate opponents of Chamberlain, but Eden's position declined heavily among politicians since he maintained a low profile and avoided confrontation though he opposed the Munich Agreement and abstained in the vote on it in the House of Commons.
 However, he remained popular in the country at large and, in later years, was often wrongly supposed to have resigned as Foreign Secretary in protest at the Munich Agreement and appeasement generally.
-In a 1967 interview, Eden explained his decision to resign: "we had an agreement with Mussolini about the Mediterranean and Spain, which he was violating by sending troops to Spain, and Chamberlain wanted to have another agreement.
-I thought Mussolini should honour the first one before we negotiated for the second.
-I was trying to fight a delaying action for Britain, and I could not go along with Chamberlain's policy".